Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 The associations and governing bodies that require CPD will have a points tally for their members in order to keep track of how many events they’ve attended and how much education they have been able to include in their schedule.

-Learning about the CPD courses and the number of points (or hours) needed for your particular occupation’s designation will be found on the website of the certification body.
-In the case of house inspectors, BC Housing provides the licence to British Columbia-based inspectors and explains CPD requirements.
+Check the website of your certification body.Learning about the CPD courses and the number of points (or hours) needed for your particular occupation’s In the case of house inspectors, BC Housing provides the licence to British Columbia-based inspectors and explains CPD requirements.

-On the ICCRC site, there is a listing of events that can be searched by provider, format (in-person, video or webinar), language and the number of CPD hours earned by attending the event.
-Unfortunately, the one drawback found when looking at the ICCRC event listing is the lack of ability to search by location when it comes to in-person events, so users will have to comb through events to find one in their region.
+On the CICC site, there is a listing of events that can be searched by provider, format (in-person, video or webinar), language and the number of CPD hours earned by attending the event.
+Unfortunately, the one drawback found when looking at the CICC event listing is the lack of ability to search by location when it comes to in-person events, so users will have to comb through events to find one in their region.
 It will become more obvious to regular users of the system which organizations are in their area to make event selection easier.

 CPD events can cover an incredibly broad range of topics and most organizations offer a number of different subjects to look into.
 This way, professionals who have developed a niche in their business can continue further training to enhance that specific knowledge and become even more valuable to their clients while they ensure they obtain the CPD points or hours they need to maintain designations or licencing.